 An additional feature of the Galileo gossamer ring data is the likely detection of particles on high inclination orbits.
-The possibility that spurious events, such as impacts into the detector wall or the magnetometer boom, are masquerading as particles with high inclinations can be most likely ruled out.
+The possibility that spurious events, such as impacts into the detector wall or the magnetometer boom, masquerade as particles with high inclinations can be most likely ruled out.
 Searching for a physical explanation, the findings are consistent with grains being driven to large inclinations by the shadow resonance as well (Hamilton and Krüger, 2008).
 The grains would form a halo of material faint enough to be invisible to imaging, but populated enough to be detected by direct impacts onto the Galileo sensor.
 Showalter et al. (2008) also see indications for a broadening of the inclinations in the Thebe ring, although only to a few degrees above and below the ring plane.
 Our size distribution extends to an order of magnitude smaller grains than the smallest grains detected by the images and, thus, the expectation that smaller grains should be more sensitive to the shadow resonance and thus on higher inclination orbits would be consistent with our Galileo in-situ data.
-One would expect, however, that the smaller grains show a wider distribution in rotation angles than the bigger ones which is in fact visible in the in-situ data: The impacts measured in AR4 during the A34 passage can mostly be explained with uninclined circular orbits while AR1 and AR3 need orbit inclinations up to 20°.
-This is not confirmed by the J35 data which may be due to the low number of detections.
+One would also expect the smaller grains to show a wider distribution in rotation angles than the bigger ones which they in fact do; the impacts measured in AR4 during the A34 passage can mostly be explained with uninclined circular orbits while the smaller particles of AR1 and AR3 need orbit inclinations up to 20°.
+The more sparse I35 data do not show this same trend, although this may be at least partially due to poor statistics.

-The shadow resonance turned out to be crucial for the structure and dust transport in Jupiter's tenuous dusty ring.
-Because dust from a single source can be dispersed widely both inside and outside the source, the same mechanism may be responsible for the wide outward extension of Saturn's E ring recently detected with the Cassini dust instrument out to at least $18R_S$ (R. Srama, priv. comm.; Saturn radius $R_S = 60,280$ km) or its unexpectedly large vertical extension recently seen on Cassini images (Ingersoll et al., 2007).
-In that ring Saturn's moon Enceladus turned out to be the major source of ring material
+Electromagnetic forces in general and the shadow resonance in particular seem to be crucial for determining the structure and dust transport in Jupiter's tenuous gossamer rings.
+Because dust from a single source is dispersed just slightly inside but widely outside the source, a similar mechanism may also be responsible for the wide outward extension of Saturn's E ring recently detected with the Cassini dust instrument out to at least $18R_s$ (Srama et al., 2006, Saturn radius $R_s = 60,280$ km).
+Furthermore a large vertical extension recently seen on Cassini images (Ingersoll et al., 2007) is likely due to similar electromagnetic effects.

-5 Conclusions
+5. Conclusions